-The master of business administration is a 37- credit degree that prepares students for leadership positions in business, state and federal government, or non-profit institutions.
+The master of business administration requires a minimum of 37 credit hours, with at least 30 hours in courses restricted to graduate students.
+The program prepares students for leadership positions in business, state and federal government, or non-profit institutions.
 Building on a foundation of management, accounting, finance, economics, and marketing, the program emphasizes administrative ability, managerial potential, financial decision making, and long-range planning skills.